vjovanov/scala.concurrent-sip/2011-11-18-scala-concurrent.md

 they have no need for monadic operations like those found in `Future`s.
 It must also be possible to separate `Task`-creation from scheduling.

-Since, the "owner" of a `Promise` has produced the value to be placed within a `Future`, thus it should not be necessary to call the `Future` monadic operations to access that same value.
+Since the owner of a `Promise` has produced the value to be placed within a `Future`, it should not be necessary to call operations of the `Future` to access that same value.
 This also avoids programmer errors, such as calling `get` on a `Promise`, which may cause a deadlock.

 ## Cancellation